ChengzhiTsoi/ICoCA_1.0/README.md

 # Iterative Construction of Crystal Adsorbent (ICoCA)
-*Automated Circular Design of High-Performance MOFs*
+*Automated Circular Design of High-Performance Crystalline Porous Frameworks*

 <p align="center">
   <img src="ICoCA_Process.png" width="800" alt="ICoCA Process">
 </p>

-This repository contains the transfer learning model and the automated design submission script codes for hypothetical MOFs, along with the corresponding datasets described in our paper.
+This repository contains the transfer learning model and the automated design submission script codes for hypothetical CPFs, along with the corresponding datasets described in our paper.

 ## Table of Contents
 - [Project Description](#project-description)